kenzi26/Static-Restaurant-Website-Using-Django/README.md

 All the backend coding, design and url and settings configurations were fully done by myself.

-# Aims and Objectives Of Little-Lemon Website #
+# AIMS AND OBJECTIVES OF LITTLE-LEMON WEBSITE #
 Little-Lemon is a static website hosted by Django web framework which its primary aim was created to be a restaurant website with good interface for showcasing menu food items with price and after that the client making reservation or ordering food by filling a form at the book page.
 When the resevations are done and submitted by a client, all records filled by the client is received at the backend which is store on the database system called sqLite.